-Engine Company No.3 offers a unique breakfast and lunch experience in the Walker's Point neighborhood.
+Engine Company No.3 offers a unique breakfast and lunch experience in the Walker’s Point neighborhood.
 This sister restaurant of La Merenda not only offers, breakfast, lunch and brunch, but offers cooking classes, to.
-Try the amaretto french toast, quiche Lorraine or rosemary chicken salad.
-The menu also features sides like Troubador Bakery toast and a gluten-free Jenehr chicken breakfast sausage.
+Try the maple honey french toast, quiche Lorraine or chorizo mac & cheese.
+The menu also features sides like Troubador Bakery toast and house made chicken breakfast sausage.

 625 S. 5th St., (414) 271-8595